The Taliban says it will rule under sharia law. What does that mean?

 Leaders, clerics and practitioners take a diverse array of approaches to the traditions and precedents.

-This could include a role for sharia in criminal law, a stringent code of punishment applied in very few countries, and Islamic personal law that governs issues like marriage, inheritance and child custody, which is more common across the Muslim world.
+This could include a role for sharia in criminal law — a stringent code of punishment applied in very few countries — or Islamic personal law that governs issues like marriage, inheritance and child custody, which is more common across the Muslim world.

-How has the Taliban applied its version of sharia in Afghanistan?
+How has the Taliban previously applied its interpretation of sharia in Afghanistan?

 When the Taliban last controlled the country, from 1996 to 2001, the militants enforced a harsh interpretation of sharia law.
 Women were forced to wear burqas — the head-to-toe, face-covering garment — and could face beatings if they ventured outside on their own without a male guardian.